mvitale2/michaelvitale_hw5TH_csi3150_w2024/README.md

 This is the final div the user sees.
 The div `score_text` is left empty so that its content can be dynamically generated.

 ### style.css
+If you would like to change the styling of the application, this is the file you will want to go to.

 As a note, a portion of the classes defined in this file will only affect content that is dynamically generated.
 If you're attempting to modify one of those classes, keep in my that you'll have to use the string in `quizApp.js` as a reference.
+Here's a list of all such occurences in `quizApp.js`:
+- Line 93, `showQuestions` function
+- Line 128 & 129, tick & cross icons
+- line 132, `optionSelected` function
+- Line 249, `queCounter` function

 The functionality for the "box" divs to be hidden and shown is done through this code:
 ``` css